univalence/spark-tools/site/src/main/tut/index.md

 # {{page.title}}

-Spark-tools is a set of tools dedicated to Spark and aims to make the life of data engineers easier.
+Spark-Tools is a set of tools dedicated to providing more clarity for data engineers when working on Spark jobs.

+Our tools were created based on the usage of meta-data, which allows for greater visibility on code structures.
+This in turn provides more context when something breaks down and needs fixing.

+Imagine you're stumbling through your room in the dark and walk straight onto a piece of Lego; you curse, turn on the light and see that piece of Lego.
+Spark-Tools is that light: it won't stop the pain, but at least you know what hurt you.

-## Getting started with Spark-test
+## Getting started with Spark-Test

+Spark-Test is the tool that will improve your test reports.
-We recommend you to start using spark-tools with spark-test which is the most accessible tool.

-Here is an example from A to Z using spark-test :
+We recommend you to start using Spark-Tools with Spark-Test, because it's the most accessible tool.
+Here's an example of how to use Spark-Test from A to Z.

-Include [Spark-test](./spark-test) to your project implementing these following lines inside your build sbt :
+Include [Spark-Test](./spark-test) in your project by implementing the following lines inside your build sbt:

 ```scala
 resolvers += "spark-test" at "http://dl.bintray.com/univalence/univalence-jvm"